learn-co-curriculum/dsc-k-nearest-neighbors-lab/README.md

 ### Helper Functions

-Next, we'll write two helper functions to make things easier for us when completing the `predict` function.
-The first helper function we'll write return an array containing the distance between a point we pass in and every point inside of `X_train`.
+Next, write two helper functions to make things easier when completing the `predict` function.
+The first helper function should return an array containing the distance between a point we pass in and every point inside of `X_train`.

 In the cell below, complete the `_get_distances()` function.
 This function should: